Khas195/Breznik/Process/process-journals/Process-journal-Sarah.md

 ---

 The goal of "True Story" project class was to kick off with an idea for a game with the help of an experience/story from people.
 Each member of the class had to come up with two prototypes.
 When Chris presented his adventure game idea with lovely visuals, I was sold.
-Lucky me, I was also able to be part of the group working making this project come true.
+Lucky me, I was also able to be part of the group making this project come true.

 ### First Meeting